nisaefendioglu/Crypto-App/README.md

 # Crypto App

-Technologies and tools used in practice:
+Technologies and tools used in practice: <br>
-Flutter library in the Dart programming language -Firebase database
+- Flutter library in the Dart programming language
+- Firebase database
--VsCode or Android Studio IDE
+- VsCode or Android Studio IDE
-API for Crypto Exchange -> min-api.cryptocompare.com
+- API for Crypto Exchange -> min-api.cryptocompare.com

 My mobile application that I developed with Flutter has the following features: <br>